dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * Supported version: 0.5.7

 This section is for those having issues booting either OpenCore, macOS or having issues inside macOS.
-This page is devided up into a couple sections:
+This page is divided up into a couple sections:

 * [OpenCore booting issues](/troubleshooting/troubleshooting.md#opencore-booting)
    * This is anytime before or during the loading of the macOS kernel